koenieee/cbr2PDF-Converter/README.md

 This program is your solution!
 With two clicks you create your own PDF file from a CBR or a CBZ file.

-Do you have problems with this software or you just want to see a new feature?
+Any issues with this software?
+Or you just want to see a new feature?
 Please open a new issue: https://github.com/koen-github/cbr2PDF-Converter/issues So I can look into it.

 * * *